occisn/calc-problem-solving/README.md

 For basic stack manipulation commands, see [relevant entry of the manual](https://www.gnu.org/software/emacs/manual/html_mono/calc.html#Stack-Manipulation).
 On the use of `~`, see the section of the manual on [prefix argument](https://www.gnu.org/software/emacs/manual/html_node/calc/Prefix-Arguments.html).

+Caution: if n be the top element of stack, `~ C-j` copies n-th element of stack ,_where n is considered after consumption of the top element_, to the top

 Derived more sophisticated macros:
 ```